anthony9981/react-camera-pro-with-torch/README.md

 - taking photo to base64 jpeg file - with same aspect Ratio as view, with FullHD resolution (or maximum supported by camera).
 - working with standard webcams or other video input devices
 - supports autofocus
+- supports torch
 - switching facing/environment cameras (with your own button)
 - detect number of cameras
 - facing camera is mirrored, environment is not
 - controlled by react [Ref](https://reactjs.org/docs/refs-and-the-dom.html)
 - public functions to take photo, to switch camera and to get number of cameras
+- function to switch flash on/off
 - typescript library

 ## Installation